thetpmguy/AI-Driven-Engineering-Cognition-at-Scale/case-studies/case-1-cursor-claude-cognition-layer.md

 - Incident postmortems
 - A domain glossary to prevent semantic drift (e.g., refund vs exchange vs return)

 These documents were chunked, embedded, and indexed in a vector store.
-Cursor queries were routed through this index so responses cited internal sources instead of hallucinating.
+VScode queries were routed through this index so responses cited internal sources instead of hallucinating.

 This step alone eliminated a large amount of confusion in system explanations.